 As we continue to expand library options to enable our students to access academic journals and databases.
 This has enabled our students to conduct college-level research using peer-reviewed journals and other career publications.
 Our staff has been trained on the use of our Library Internet Resource Network, an online library tool that gives our students and staff access to over 90, 000 full-text journal and newspaper articles, multi-media, and abstracts.
-Students have access to mini libraries in all classrooms, which is one of the six Year and month of the most recent FIT report.
-January 2021 System Inspected Rating Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical HVAC, Sever Good Interior: Interior Surfaces Good Cleanliness: Overall Cleanliness, PestVlemin Infestation Good Electrical: Electrical Good Restrooms Fountains: Restrooms, Sinks Fountains Good Safety: Fire Safety, Hazardous Materials Good Structural: Structural Damage, Roofs External: Playground/School Grounds, Windows/Doors/Gates/Fences Good
+Students have access to mini libraries in all classrooms, which is one of the six

+System inspected Rating Repair Needed and Action Taken or Planned ystems: Gas Leoks, Mechanical HVAC, Sever Good nterior: Interior Surfaces Good Cleanliness: Overall Cleanliness, Fest/Vernin Infestation Good Electrical: Electrical Good Restrooms Fountains: Restrooms, Sinks Fountains Good Safety: Fire Safety, Hazardous Materials Good Structural: Structural Damage, Roots Good External: Playground/School Grounds, Windows/Doors/Gates/Fences Good